ASSET Test for College

 - To Analyze the Test Takers

-The college ASSET test evaluates students based on certain basic skills such as calculations, comprehension, grammar etc. These skills are essential for continuing education.
+This test evaluates students based on certain basic skills such as calculations, comprehension, grammar etc. These skills are essential for continuing education.
 Hence, the test gives a fair idea of the student's skill profile.
 By analyzing the score, the college can come to know of the strong or weak areas of a candidate.
 For example, if the college is enrolling students for a course in creative writing.
 The college will not select the students who did not fare well in the section of writing skills.

 - For Selection or Elimination